powerhome/cobra_commander/docs/README.md

 Options:
   -a, [--app=APP]
                              # Default: /Users/me/myapp
-      [--js], [--no-js]      # Consider only the JS dependency graph [--ruby], [--no-ruby]  # Consider only the Ruby dependency graph
+      [--[plugin-key]], [--no-[plugin-key]]  # Consider only the [plugin] dependency graph

 Prints the dependency tree of a given component or umbrella
 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You will also need to install `graphviz` by running `brew install graphviz`.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+### Releasing

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, create a PR updating the version number in `version.rb`, close the version changes in CHANGELOG.md, and create a version tag in master matching the package being released (i.e.: v1.1.1-cobra_commander).

-### Bundled App

-In order to maintain the features around umbrella apps and specially `changes`, a bundled [`umbrella app repo`](spec/fixtures/app.tgz) is included in this repository.
-This repo is compacted by `tar`/`gzip` in order to keep isolation, the format was chosen to avoid issues described in https://github.com/swcarpentry/git-novice/issues/272.
-To avoid the same issues, the workflow for this fixture app is the following:

-1. unpack it somewhere outside your repo
-1. do your changes and commit (locally only, it doesn't have a remote)
-1. from within the app run `tar cfz path/to/cobra/spec/fixtures/app.tgz .`

 ## Contributing